-For purposes of public health and safety the District must provide water and wastewater services on a round-the-clock basis.
-In order to meet emergency situations (broken mains, failed pumps and appurtenances, earthquake, etc.), the District requires the General Manager, Operations and Maintenance Manager, and on-call key personnel to be provided with vehicles that are equipped with two-way communication capability and/orand any special purpose equipment.
+For purposes of public health and safety, the District must provide water and wastewater services on a round-the-clock basis.
+In order to meet emergency situations (broken mains, failed pumps and appurtenances, earthquake, etc.), the District requires the General Manager, Operations and Maintenance Manager, and on-call key personnel to be provided with vehicles and any special-purpose equipment.

-These District vehicles carry a government license plate that is recognized by other emergency service personnel such as law enforcement officers, fire-fighters, National Guardsmen, paramedics, etc. This will allow the vehicle and driver through road-blocks, and into restricted access areas during fires, earthquakes, or other natural or man-made disasters.
+These District vehicles carry a government license plate that is recognized by other emergency service personnel such as law enforcement officers, firefighters, National Guardsmen, paramedics, etc. This will allow the vehicle and driver through roadblocks, and into restricted access areas during fires, earthquakes, or other natural or man-made disasters.
 These privileges must be used with care.

 Employees assigned a District vehicle on a permanent/semi-permanent basis may use the vehicle for commuting to and from work.
-Pursuant to Federal Tax Code requirements, the employee assigned a District vehicle for commuting use on a permanent/semi-permanent basis shall be taxed as additional income at a rate as federal regulations may require.
+Pursuant to Federal Tax Code requirements, the employee assigned a District vehicle for commuting use on a permanent/semi-permanent basis shall be taxed as additional income at a rate that federal regulations may require.
 This rate is the deemed value of using the vehicle to commute to and from work.

-Exception: Internal Revenue Service guidelines recognize certain specially modified pickup trucks or vans as "qualified non-personal use vehicles" and use of such vehicles by employees are excluded from the personal gross income charge.
+Exception: Internal Revenue Service guidelines recognize certain specially modified pickup trucks or vans as "qualified non-personal use vehicles" and the use of such vehicles by employees is excluded from the personal gross income charge.
 The District shall maintain a record of all pickup trucks or vans determined to be "qualified non-personal use vehicles" and shall periodically check that each vehicle is maintaining its exemption by verifying compliance with the guidelines set forth in Revenue Ruling 86-97.